david-andrew/dewy-lang/src/compiler/python-tests/tasks.md

 - probably make identifier not a prototype, and instead anything that uses identifiers uses them instead of python strings --> e.g. Bind(Identifier, AST), Call(Identifier), etc.
 - rename .type property on AST classes to basetype or default type.
 Add a type function which does a runtime check of the type
+- post tokanization steps:
+  - combining chains of operators into opchains (e.g. x^/-2, needs to chain the ^/- into a single op)
+  - wrap up conditional/etc. blocks into a single token

 - chainer functions: